PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Experiments and Analysis

 \paragraph{Peer discussions help mitigate self-enhancement bias}

-According to \newcite{zheng2023judging} and we previously discovered, large language models (LLMs) endure self-enhancement bias when acting as judges -- preferring the answers they generate, or that of the models under the same series (e.g. GPT-4 and GPT-3).
-We conduct experiments on the subset of LFQA questions where we have human annotated pairwise comparisons between Human and Machine-generated (GPT-3 \texttt{text-davinci-002}) answers.
+According to what we previously discovered, LLMs endure self-enhancement bias when acting as judges -- preferring the answers they generate or that of the models under the same series (e.g., GPT-4 and GPT-3).

+We conduct experiments on the subset of LFQA questions where we have human-annotated pairwise comparisons between Human and Machine-generated (GPT-3 \texttt{text-davinci-002}) answers.
 Table~\ref{tab:self_enhancement_debias} shows the win rates of GPT-3 judged by humans and three LLMs.
-We report their initial and after-discussion preferences.
+We report the LLMs' initial and after-discussion preferences.
 Both GPT-3.5 and Claude highly prefer GPT-3's answers in their initial reviews.
 Specifically, GPT-3.5 significantly favors GPT-3 answers with a 13.79\% higher win rate.
 After discussing with other LLMs, all models align better with humans.
-Before discussions, GPT-4's initial preference aligns well with humans and is almost the same as humans after peer discussions. -- which proves it's not favoring GPT-3 much and is more fair.
+Our peer discussion method largely helps GPT-3.5 mitigate self-enhancement bias.
+Before discussions, GPT-4's initial preference aligns well with humans and is almost the same as humans after peer discussions.
+Although GPT-4 still has the self-enhancement bias, it does not favor GPT-3's answers.